 Just knowing a doctrine intellectually is not what the Bible means by knowing the truth.
 It's only when it reaches down deep into the heart that the truth begins to set us free, just as a key must penetrate a lock to turn it, or as rainfall must saturate the earth down to the roots in order for your garden to grow.

 "Behold, you desire truth in the innermost being" (Ps.
 51:6).
 Getting it there is the work of the stream we'll call Counseling.
 Stream of Counseling doesn't just flow to us directly from Christ.
 It flows through his people as well.
 We need others-and need them deeply.
 Yes, Jesus speaks to us personally.
 But often he works through another human being.
 We are usually too close to our lives to see what's going on.
 Because it's our story we're trying to understand, we sometimes don't know what's true or false, what's real or imagined.
 We can't see the forest for the trees.
-It often takes the eyes of someone of someone else we can tell our story to--and bare our soul.
+It often takes the eyes of someone else we can tell our story to--and bare our soul.
 The more dire our straits, the more difficult it can be to hear directly from God.

 In every great story the hero or heroine must turn to someone older or wiser for the answer to some riddle.
 Dorothy seeks the Wizard; Frodo turns to Gandalf; and Luke is mentored by Obi Wan Kanobi.